 – What are the suitable signalling protocols for implementation of different services and applications in emerging telecommunication environment?

-– What new recommendations are required to specify signalling requirements and protocols to support services in telecommunication networks evolving to FNs and 5G/IMT-2020?
+– What new signalling requirements and protocols need to be developed to support services in telecommunication networks evolving to IMT-2020 network and beyond?

-– What enhancements should be made in existing NGN-related recommendations to support emerging services and applications?
+– What new signalling requirements and protocols need to be developed to support emerging telecommunication/ICT technologies services and applications?

-– What new recommendations should be made for cloud computing-related services and applications?
-What associated mechanisms are required to guarantee signalling and control security?
+– What kind of emerging technologies, including QKDN and related technologies enabled architecture and mechanisms are required to guarantee signalling and control security, including signalling system number 7 (SS7) and emerging signalling systems?

-– What new recommendations are required to specify signalling requirements and protocols to support VoLTE/ViLTE?
+– What signalling requirements and protocols need to be developed to support real-time communications and messaging services?

-– What enhancements should be made in existing series of ITU-T Recommendations describing signalling system number 7 (SS7) to ensure its security?
+– What new signalling requirements and protocols need to be developed to support telecommunications services management?

-– What new signalling requirements and protocols are required to support services and/or applications of public interest, such as multimedia emergency communications, privacy, lawful interception, number portability, etc.?
+– What new signalling requirements and protocols are required to support services and/or applications of public interest, such as mobile payment/banking, crypto currency, multimedia emergency communications, privacy, number portability, etc.?

 Tasks